-Lets talk chew toys, sea-grass like the one pictured above, wooden painted shapes, non-toxic of course or if your cavies are like mine, the inside of the hutch archways.
+Lets talk chew toys, made from sea-grass or wooden painted shapes, non-toxic of course or if your cavies are like mine, the inside of the hutch archways.
 What is cute and a small cost when you have three or four cavies is substantially less cute and more expensive when you have a whole caviary full of piggies.

 Why do guinea pigs chew?
 The main reason, is to keep their teeth short.
 Guinea pigs incisors grow constantly.
 They are actually practicing good dental hygiene by chewing!
 I have also noticed boars will chew more if they are housed alone and can smell sows, which leads me to think it makes them feel better and relieves frustration.
 Rescuers have noticed that distressed or mistreated guinea pigs often chew excessively, perhaps another example of chewing as a stress relief and method of comforting themselves.
 I also suspect that sometimes guinea pig's will do it to relieve boredom or simply because it is fun.